Nuclear triad: Nuclear triad during the late Cold War (1970–1990)

-Throughout the 1960s, the United States steadily commissioned increasing numbers of delivery vehicles capable of carrying nuclear warheads.
-In 1967, the greatest number of deployment ready delivery vehicles of the decade was recorded at 2,268.
 In 1970, a significant change brought about a dramatic increase in the nuclear arsenal.
-The 1970s saw a large increase in delivery vehicles and warheads because of the introduction of the multiple independent reentry vehicle or MIRV, which allowed for the deployment of ICBMs and SLBMs that could carry multiple warheads.
+The 1970s saw a large increase in delivery vehicles and warheads because of the introduction of the multiple independent reentry vehicle (MIRV), which allowed for the deployment of ICBMs and SLBMs that could carry multiple warheads.
 Up until 1990 and the Strategic Arms Reduction Treaty (START) with the Soviet Union, the number of delivery vehicles possessed by the United States hovered between 1,875 and 2,200.

-ICBMs were viewed by the United States as the means to attack hardened targets within the Soviet Union such as underground bunkers.
-Stored in underground silos, these long range missiles were accurate and could be fired quickly.
-During the Cold War, the United States maintained multiple different types of ICBMs.
-This portion of the triad consisted of Minuteman II missiles (single warhead), Minuteman III missiles (three-warhead), and Peacekeeper missiles (ten-warhead).
+During the late Cold War, the United States continued to maintain multiple different types of ICBMs.
+This portion of the triad consisted of Minuteman II missiles (single warhead), LGM-30G Minuteman III missiles (three-warhead), and LGM-118 Peacekeeper missiles (ten-warhead).
 The ICBM count for the United States in 1990 included 2,450 warheads in 1,000 ICBMs.